Estimated reading time: 7 minutes

-While both crested geckos and bearded dragons are popular pet reptiles they have a very different background.
-One needs a horizontal, dry and hot terrarium, while the other one needs a vertical, humid and “room temperature” terrarium.
+While both crested geckos and bearded dragons are popular pet reptiles they have very different backgrounds.
+One needs a horizontal, dry, and hot terrarium, while the other one needs a vertical, humid, and “room temperature” terrarium.
 Bearded dragons are also notably larger than crested geckos when they’re adults.

 In this article, you’ll learn a little bit about bearded dragons and the differences between crested geckos and these bearded dragons so you understand why both can’t be kept in the same terrarium.

 Introduction to Bearded Dragons